Tom Matlack responds to comments on a recent story about the Good Men Project Magazine that appeared in the Boston Globe.

 ♦ ♦ ♦

 In September, 2009, Tom Matlack, together with James Houghton and Larry Bean, published an anthology of stories about defining moments in men’s lives — The Good Men Project: Real Stories from the Front Lines of Modern Manhood.
 It was how the The Good Men Project first began.
 Want to buy the book?
-Click here.
-Want to learn more?
-Here you go.
+It’s free with a premium membership.